Some of the files below are Adobe® PDF

 UPDATED! - Chlorine Maintenance Program Begins

-City of Clearwater water customers will be affected by Pinellas County’s Chlorine Maintenance Program, which begins May 29 and continues through June 17, 2013.
+City of Clearwater water customers will be affected by Pinellas County’s Chlorine Maintenance Program, which occurs in two different segments this year.
+The first segment begins May 27, 2014 and goes through June 16, 2014.
+The second will take place Sept.
+2 to 25, 2014.
 During this time, Pinellas County Utilities conducts a routine maintenance program on the water system in order to optimize water quality.

 Customers will not experience low pressure or disruption of service.
 The water will continue to meet Federal and State standards for safe drinking water.
 The only noticeable change may be a slight difference in the taste and/or odor of the water.